 Today, the church is affiliated with the Charleston County Missionary Baptist Association, the Baptist Education and Missionary Convention of South Carolina, the Baptist Woman's Educational and Missionary Convention and its Auxiliaries, and the National Baptist Convention.

-The Reverend Leonard O. Griffin became the church's seventh pastor on March 6, 2005.
+Reverend Leonard O. Griffin was appointed our seventh pastor on March 6, 2005.
 A native of Edgefield, South Carolina, Reverend Griffin came to Morris Street Baptist from Southern Missionary Baptist Church in Syracuse, N.Y.